AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/archived/2020-05-06-how-to-escape-tutorial-purgatory/index.md

 ## Use Tutorials as a Guide

+{% quote "Virgil, The Divine Comedy" %}
-> "Thou follow me, and I will be thy guide" —Virgil, *The Divine Comedy*
+Thou follow me, and I will be thy guide
+{% endquote %}

 Think about whether you do any of these things when watching or reading dev tutorials: